SEDS/PinPP/examples/SDMM/README.md

 To use SDMM, we assume you also have one of the [supported distributed middleware](#Supported-Middleware) installed on your system.

+_SDMM was only tested on Ubuntu 14.04 with kernel 3.13.0._

 # Compile & Installation Instructions
-After cloning the Pin++ Repo and setting the *PINPP_ROOT* environment variable to the Pin++ home directory, you need to create the Makefiles with the following command:
+After installing the [system requirements](#System-Requirements), you need to create the Makefiles with the following command:
 `$MPC_ROOT/mwc.pl -type make -features pin=1,ia32=[0|1],intel64=[0|1],cpp11=1 pin++.mwc`

 For example, on a 64-bit system run: `$MPC_ROOT/mwc.pl -type make -features pin=1,ia32=0,intel64=1,cpp11=1 pin++.mwc`

-To compile SDMM, run from *PINPP_ROOT*: `make sdmm`
+To compile SDMM from *PINPP_ROOT*: `make sdmm`

-_SDMM was only tested on Ubuntu 14.04 with kernel 3.13.0._

 # Usage Instructions
-To run SDMM, invoke the pintool with a configuration file:
+To use SDMM, invoke the pintool with a configuration file:
 * `$PIN_ROOT/pin.sh -t $PINPP_ROOT/lib/libsdmm.so -conf <config file> -out <output file> -- <executable>`

 Running SDMM with [gRPC HelloWorld Example](https://github.com/grpc/grpc/tree/master/examples/cpp/helloworld):